etleap/terraform-provider-etleap/docs/data-sources/connection_erpx.md

 - `active` (Boolean) Whether this connection has been marked as active.
 - `api_url` (String) Your ERPx tenant API URL.
 - `client_id` (String) Client ID
+- `company_ids` (String) Company IDs from which this connection will extract data, separated by commas.
+If not specified, Etleap will use the default ID linked to your user account.
+Please note that this field cannot be edited after the connection is created.
+Example: COMPANY1,COMPANY2
 - `create_date` (String) The date and time when then the connection was created.
 - `default_update_schedule` (Attributes List) When an update schedule is not defined for a connection, the default schedule is used.
 The default defined individually per `pipelineMode` and may be subject to change. (see [below for nested schema](#nestedatt--default_update_schedule))
 - `id` (String) The ID of this resource.